ZhenyingZhu/StudyNotes/AIAndData.md

 Should define the context and outcome clear.
 Don't give a too big task.

+Define the role, objection, fixed fast (don't derive for enforcing it to ask), success criterion, process

 ### Token caching

 How it can avoid giving wrong answers?